Some new perspectives on d-orthogonal polynomials

 It is easily concluded from the preceding that the above recurrence of components (\ref{SD8}) could be used to give an analogous of Chihara's theorem \cite[thm.9.1, p.46]{Chihara}.
 Actually, we have already pursued this viewpoint here to show out the recursion (\ref{SD8}).
 Accordingly, the relation (\ref{SD1}) is satisfied whenever (\ref{SD8}) is satisfied and vice-versa.

-We back now to the \autoref{sec:lu} especially to show that sequences generated by Darboux transformations (\ref{DT}) are in fact our $\left\{ B_{n}^{i}\right\} $.
-To this end, we shall formulate sufficient condition in terms of the coefficients which makes them easy to check.
+Back to \autoref{sec:lu}, to show that sequences generated by Darboux transformations (\ref{DT}) are in fact our $\left\{ B_{n}^{i}\right\} $.
+For this end, we shall formulate sufficient condition in terms of the coefficients which makes them easy to check.